 UU.
-STROKE: NEUROLOGICAL EMERGENCIES
+STROKE: NEUROLOGICAL EMERGENCIES (NEW '19)

-Patient may present with numbness or weakness (often on one side only), difficulty speaking, blurred vision, dizziness, or a severe, unexplained headache.
+Patient may present with numbness or weakness (often on one side only), difficulty speaking, sudden onset of dizziness or loss of balance, blurred vision (including intermittent loss of vision in one or both eyes, which may have resolved upon arrival of EMS), or a severe, unexplained headache.
 May be accompanied by seizures or altered mental status.